ysig/ysig.github.io/_posts/projects/2020-09-01-AI-against-the-alt-right.md

+---
-# AI against the alt right.
+title: AI against the alt right
+---

 A new type of right thinking has recently emerged in the internet, known as _alt-right_.
 Its stance against liberalism is not this time in terms of what is the right thing to do in terms of morality, but it emphasizes more on a discussion about what is really possible and distorted views about what really __is__.
 Its most identifying phrase is that of Ben Shapiro: "Reality doesn't care about your feelings".